-130. Private Prosecutions
+132. Private Prosecutions

-An Act of the National Assembly may make provision for private prosecutions within twelve months of the coming into force of this Constitution.
+An Act of the National Assembly may make provision for private prosecutions.

-131. Solicitor General and Legal Secretary
+133. Solicitor General and Legal Secretary

-- 1. There is established the Office of Solicitor General and Legal Secretary which shall be an office in the public service, and the holder of the Office shall perform such functions and exercise such powers as may be provided in an Act of the National Assembly. - 2.
-The President shall appoint the Solicitor General and Legal Secretary, subject to confirmation by the National Assembly. - 3.
-A person is not qualified to be appointed Solicitor General and Legal Secretary or to act in that office unless he or she is qualified to be appointed as a judge of the High Court.
+- There is established the Office of Solicitor General and Legal Secretary which shall be an office in the public service, and the holder of the Office shall perform such functions and exercise such powers as may be provided in an Act of the National Assembly. - 2.
+The President shall appoint the Solicitor General and Legal Secretary, acting on the advice of the Public Service Commission. - 3.
+A person is not qualified to be appointed Solicitor General and Legal Secretary or to act in that Office unless he or she is qualified to be appointed as a judge of the High Court.